Azure Account Onboarding Overview

 - Email Support: support@cloudyali.io

-- Documentation: Check our Azure Integration Guide
+- Documentation: Check our Azure Cost Management Setup Guide

 - Support Portal: https://support.cloudyali.io